MKP157/mattris-asm/README.md

 - All instances of conditional loops have been rewritten into their respective 'goto' loop counterparts, to become familar with assembly's conditional jumps.
 C's 'goto' functionality is identical to that of assembly's.

 # Compiling the C source code
+I recommend compiling the code within the latest release.

 To run the C version of _mattris_, you must be running a Linux or UNIX-like operating system.
 This is because the code makes extensive use of the 'ncurses' library, which directly manipulates terminal graphics.
 As far as I am aware, 'ncurses' has no actively maintained Windows terminal implementation.
 I have used 'ncurses' successfully on Debian Linux distrobutions, as well as Apple's macOS through the Homebrew package manager (https://brew.sh/).
 To compile, I use GCC, though I presume you may use others.

 **To install 'ncurses' on Debian:**